PhilLockett/TrackSort/README.md

 ### Comma separated values output
 If output as comma separated values is required use '-c' or '--csv'.
-This is useful when output is to be read by another application.
-The first column represents the type and is either "Side" or "Track".
+This is useful when output is to be processed by another application.
+The first column represents the type and is either the word "Side" or "Track".
 The second column is the total length of the side or the length of the track.
 The third column is a label indicating the side number or the track title.

 ### Example track list
 The following track list example shows various ways of representing the length